paulrobertlloyd/paulrobertlloyd-v3/source/_talks/multipack_presents_november_2010.markdown

   * **Colour Palette:** A colour palette was created for use on non-branded areas of the site (such as the homepage and search pages).
 This has yet to appear in the final guidelines, but may do once these non-branded areas get redesigned.

-{% figure "A page on the BBC website detailing the GEL typography guidelines" %}
+{% figure caption:"A page on the BBC website detailing the GEL typography guidelines" %}
 {% picture /2010/11/styleguides_for_the_web_gel.png alt="GEL typography guidelines on the BBC website" alt="" %}
 {% endfigure %}